Amphipoea crinanensis

-Amphipoea crinanensis, the Crinan ear, is a moth of the family Noctuidae.
-The species was first described by Charles Richard Nelson Burrows in 1908.
-It is found in Fennoscandia, Ireland, Great Britain, Denmark, Germany, the Baltic region and central Russia.
+Amphipoea crinanensis, also known as the Crinan ear, is a moth of the family Noctuidae, found in Europe.
+It is one of four species that are difficult to tell apart, requiring the examination of the genitalia.
+The species was described by Charles Richard Nelson Burrows in 1908.

+Description

 The wingspan is 30–33 mm.
 The ground colour of the forewings ranges from burnt sienna through to reddish brown.
-The colour ranges from burnt sienna through to reddish brown.
 The reniform stigma is yellow or orange or occasionally white.
 The orbicular stigma obscure.
 The crosslines are darker than the ground colour.
 The hindwings are brownish ochreous and have a small discal spot.

-Adults are on wing from August to September.

-The larvae are thought to feed inside the stems of Iris pseudacorus.
+Adults are univoltine, flying during August in September and come to light and flowers, especially devil's-bit scabious (Succisa pratensis).

+The moth overwinters as an egg and the larvae feed from April to June.
+It has been recorded on iris in the wild, while in captivity it has fed on the inner stems of yellow iris (Iris pseudacorus).
+They may also feed in the stems and roots of grasses.
+The pupal stage lasts four to six weeks, although it is not known where pupation takes place..